New to RV Living? Start Here: RV Beginner Guide

 How to use your fresh water system when boondocking

-When you stay at an undeveloped campsite that does not have a fresh water connection near your RV, a 12 volt pump is used to deliver water to your faucets.
+When you stay at an undeveloped campsite that does not have a fresh water connection near your RV, a 12 volt pump delivers water to your faucets.

 In order for your pump to work, you should have the fresh water tanks already filled.
-Once you find your parking spot, open one of the faucets and turn on the water pump.
+Once you find your parking spot, it’s time to prime the water pump.
+Open one of the faucets and turn on the water pump.
 Let the water continue to flow until the air is out of your plumbing system.
 Then turn the faucet off.

 The pump will automatically turn off and start up again each time you turn on a faucet until you run out of potable water.